arista/reknow/README.md

 The `hasMany` decorator has three arguments: the "foreign" Entity class, the "foreign key", and a set of options.
 * The foreign Entity class is expressed indirectly through the return value of a Function, so as to avoid circular references during startup.
 * The "foreign key" is the property on the foreign Entity that is used to refer back to the TodoList's id - `todoListId` in our case.
-* The `sort` option declare that the resulting list of items should be sorted by each item's `createdAt` (ascending).
+* The `sort` option declares that the resulting list of items should be sorted by each item's `createdAt` (ascending).
+Without this option, the items would be sorted by id.
 * The `dependent` option declares that if the TodoList is removed, all of its items should also be removed automatically.
+Other options are `nullify`, meaning that all of its items will have their `todoListId` set to `null`, and `none` (the default), meaning that the items won't be modified if the instance is removed.

 With this declaration in place, the application can simply refer to `myTodoList.items` and receive an array of items whose `todoListId` has the same value as `myTodoList.id`, ordered by `item.createdAt`.
 If another item sets its `todoListId` to that same list, then it will immediately "appear" in the array at the correct position.